williambq/AppNoticeSDK-Android/README.md

   4. To start the App Notice process, you will need to create an App Notice call-back handler, instantiate the AppNotice object, and then start the App Notice flow as shown in the following example code:

     ```java
         @Override
         protected void onCreate(Bundle savedInstanceState) {
             super.onCreate(savedInstanceState);
             setContentView(R.layout.activity_main);
+            Context context = App.getContext();
             activity = this;

+            // Get the AdMob banner view and set an ad-loaded listner
+            adView = (AdView) findViewById(R.id.adView);
+            adView.setAdListener(new AdListener() {
+                @Override
+                public void onAdLoaded() {
+                // Handle ad-loaded event
+                }
+            });

             // Create the callback handler for the App Notice SDK
             appNotice_callback = new AppNotice_Callback() {

                 // Called by the SDK when the user accepts or declines tracking from one of the consent flow dialogs
                 @Override
                 public void onOptionSelected(boolean isAccepted, HashMap<Integer, Boolean> appNotice_privacyPreferences) {
                     // Handle your response
                     if (isAccepted) {
                         manageTrackers(appNotice_privacyPreferences);
                     } else {
                         try {
                             DeclineConfirmation_DialogFragment dialog = new DeclineConfirmation_DialogFragment();
                             dialog.show(getFragmentManager(), "DeclineConfirmation_DialogFragment");
                         } catch (IllegalStateException e) {
                             Log.e(TAG, "Error while trying to display the decline-confirmation dialog.", e);
                         }
                     }
                 }

-        // Called by the SDK when startConsentFlow is called but the SDK state meets one or more of the following conditions:
+                // Called by the SDK when either startImpliedConsentFlow or startExplicitConsentFlow method is called except when the SDK state meets one or more of the following conditions:
-        //   - The Implied Consent dialog has already been displayed ghostery_ric_session_max_default times in the current session.
+                //   - The Implied Consent dialog has already been displayed ghostery_implied_flow_session_display_max times in the current session.
-        //   - The Implied Consent dialog has already been displayed ghostery_ric_max_default times in the last 30 days.
+                //   - The Implied Consent dialog has already been displayed as required by the ghostery_implied_flow_30day_display_max value (see Ghostery_config.xml for details).
                 //   - The Explicit Consent dialog has already been accepted.
                 @Override
                 public void onNoticeSkipped() {
                     manageTrackers(appNotice.getTrackerPreferences());
                 }

                 // Called by the SDK when the app-user is finished managing their privacy preferences on the Manage Preferences screen and navigates back your app
                 @Override
                 public void onTrackerStateChanged(HashMap<Integer, Boolean> trackerHashMap) {
                     manageTrackers(trackerHashMap);
                 }

                 // Called by the SDK when the Manage Preferences button is clicked in the consent flow dialog.
+                // This optionally gives your app an opportunity to display its own screen.
+In this case your app will
+                // need to manually display the App Notice SDK manage preferences screen by calling the SDK's showManagePreferences method.
-        // Return true if your app has displayed the SDK's manage preferences screen, otherwise, return false.
+                // Return true if your app has displayed the SDK's manage preferences screen, otherwise,
+                // return false and the SDK will directly display its manage preferences screen.
                 @Override
                 public boolean onManagePreferencesClicked() {
                     // Open hybrid preferences screen
                     Intent i = new Intent(getBaseContext(), HybridPrivacySettings.class);
                     startActivity(i);
                     return true;  // Handled
                 }

             };

             // Instantiate and start the Ghostery consent flow:
             // To be in compliance with honoring a user's prior consent, you must start this consent flow
             // before any trackers are started.
 In this demo, all trackers are only started from within
             // the manageTrackers method, and the manageTrackers method is only called from the App Notice
             // call-back handler.
 This ensures that trackers are only started with a users prior consent.
-    appNotice = new AppNotice(this, GHOSTERY_COMPANYID, GHOSTERY_CONFIGID, GHOSTERY_USEREMOTEVALUES, appNotice_callback);
+            appNotice = new AppNotice(this, GHOSTERY_COMPANYID, GHOSTERY_NOTICEID, appNotice_callback);
-    appNotice.startConsentFlow();
+            //appNotice.startExplicitConsentFlow(); // To start an explicit consent flow, OR...
+            appNotice.startImpliedConsentFlow(); // To start an implied consent flow
         }
     ```

   5. The sample code above for the onCreate method calls the manageTrackers method three times in various ways depending on the user-selected state of the AdMob tracker.
 Here is an example of how the management of two trackers can be handled.
 Note that the AdMob tracker can be enabled and disabled in a single session, but for this demo, the Crashlytics tracker cannot be disabled once it is running and needs extra handling.

     ```java
         private void manageTrackers(HashMap<Integer, Boolean> trackerHashMap) {
           appRestartRequired = false; // Assume the app doesn't need to be restarted to manage opt-outs

           if (trackerHashMap.size() > 0) {
             // == Manage AdMob ======================================
             // This demonstrates how to manage a tracker that can both be enabled and disabled in a
             // single session.
 The AdMob tracker is turned on and off as directed by a user's
             // privacy preferences.
             Boolean adMobEnabled = trackerHashMap.get(GHOSTERY_TRACKERID_ADMOB) == null? false : trackerHashMap.get(GHOSTERY_TRACKERID_ADMOB);
-        // Get the AdMob banner view
-        AdView adView = (AdView) findViewById(R.id.adView);

             if (adMobEnabled) {
+              boolean inEmulator = Build.BRAND.toLowerCase().startsWith("generic");

               // Start the AdMob tracker as specified by the user
+              // (Note: If there were a way to detect that this tracker were already running, we
+              // could avoid restarting the tracker in that case.)
+              AdRequest.Builder adRequestBuilder = new AdRequest.Builder();
+              if (isTestingAds) {
+                if (inEmulator) {
+                  adRequestBuilder.addTestDevice(AdRequest.DEVICE_ID_EMULATOR);
+                } else {
+                  adRequestBuilder.addTestDevice("8E86E615D3646127F9A6DE11B6E8C533");
+                }
+              }
-            AdRequest adRequest = new AdRequest.Builder().build();
+              AdRequest adRequest = adRequestBuilder.build();

               adView.setVisibility(View.VISIBLE);
+              adView.bringToFront();
               adView.loadAd(adRequest);

               // Toast the AdMob showing message (optional)
               Toast.makeText(this, TOAST_ADMOB_ENABLE, Toast.LENGTH_LONG).show();
             } else {
               // Stop the AdMob tracker as specified by the user:
               // To honor a user's withdrawn consent, if a tracker can be turned off or disabled,
               // that tracker must be turned off in a way that it is no longer tracking the user
               //  in this session and future sessions.
               adView.pause();
               adView.setVisibility(View.GONE);

               // Toast the AdMob disabled message (optional)
               Toast.makeText(this, TOAST_ADMOB_DISABLE, Toast.LENGTH_LONG).show();
             }

             // == Manage Crashlytics ================================
             // This demonstrates how to manage a tracker that can enabled but not disabled in a
             // single session.
 The Crashlytics tracker is turned on as directed by a user's
             // privacy preferences.
 But when a user requests that this tracker be turned off in the
             // privacy preferences, this demonstrates one way to notify that user to restart
             // the app.
             Boolean crashlyticsEnabled = trackerHashMap.get(GHOSTERY_TRACKERID_CRASHLYTICS) == null? false : trackerHashMap.get(GHOSTERY_TRACKERID_CRASHLYTICS);
             if (Fabric.isInitialized()) { // Crashlytics is running in this session
               if (crashlyticsEnabled) {
-			// Do nothing: Crashlytics is enabled and running
+                // Toast the Crashlytics is enabled message (optional)
+                Toast.makeText(this, TOAST_CRASHLYTICS_ENABLE, Toast.LENGTH_LONG).show();
               } else {
                 // Remember to notify the user that an app restart is required to disable this tracker:
                 // To honor a user's withdrawn consent, if a tracker can NOT be turned off or
                 // disabled in the current session, you must notify the user that they will
                 // continue to be tracked until the app is restarted.
 Then when the app is
                 // restarted, don't start that tracker.
                 appRestartRequired = true;
               }
             } else { // Crashlytics has never been started in this session
               if (crashlyticsEnabled) {
                 // Start the Crashlytics tracker as specified by the user
                 Fabric.with(this, new Crashlytics());

                 // Toast the Crashlytics is enabled message (optional)
                 Toast.makeText(this, TOAST_CRASHLYTICS_ENABLE, Toast.LENGTH_LONG).show();
               } else {
                 // Do nothing: Crashlytics is disabled and not running

                 // Toast the Crashlytics is disabled message (optional)
                 Toast.makeText(this, TOAST_CRASHLYTICS_DISABLE, Toast.LENGTH_LONG).show();
               }
             }

           } else {
             Toast.makeText(activity, TOAST_TEXT_NOPREFS, Toast.LENGTH_LONG).show();
           }

         }
     ```

-  6. The AppNotice_Callback handler must override these three methods as shown above:
+  6. The AppNotice_Callback handler must override these four methods as shown above:

       *  **onOptionSelected**: This method is called by the SDK when the user accepts or declines tracking from either the Implied Consent dialog or the Explicit Consent dialog.
 This method has these two parameters:
         *  boolean isAccepted: True if the user clicked Accept on the Explicit Consent dialog or when they close the Implied Consent dialog.
 False if the user clicked Decline on the Explicit Consent dialog.
         *  HashMap<Integer, Boolean> trackerHashMap: A key/value map of all defined non-essential trackers.
 The key is the tracker ID and the value is true if the tracker is on and false if the tracker is off.
-      *  **onNoticeSkipped**: This method is called by the SDK when appNotice.startConsentFlow is called and the SDK determines that a notice dialog does not need to be displayed.
-This condition can happen when the notice has been displayed the maximum specified times in a session (ghostery_ric_session_max_default), the maximum times in a 30-day period (ghostery_ric_max_default); or if the Explicit Consent notice was accepted previously.
-The max parameters can be edited in the SDK resources or passed in from the service.
+      *  **onNoticeSkipped**: This method is called by the SDK when either startImpliedConsentFlow or startExplicitConsentFlow method is called except when the SDK state meets one or more of the following conditions:
+        * The Implied Consent dialog has already been displayed ghostery_implied_flow_session_display_max times in the current session.
+        * The Implied Consent dialog has already been displayed as required by the ghostery_implied_flow_30day_display_max value (see Ghostery_config.xml for details).
+        * The Explicit Consent dialog has already been accepted.
       * **onTrackerStateChanged**: This method is called by the SDK when the app-user is finished managing their privacy preferences on the Manage Preferences screen and navigates back your app.
 This method has this parameter:
         * HashMap<Integer, Boolean> trackerHashMap: A key/value map of all defined non-essential trackers.
 The key is the tracker ID and the value is true if the tracker is on and false if the tracker is off.
+      * **onManagePreferencesClicked**: This method is called by the SDK when the Manage Preferences button is clicked in the consent flow dialog.
+This optionally gives your app an opportunity to display its own screen.
+In this case your app will need to manually display the App Notice SDK manage preferences screen by calling the SDK's showManagePreferences method.
+Return true if your app has displayed the SDK's manage preferences screen, otherwise, return false and the SDK will directly display its manage preferences screen.

   7. In your callback methods, add code to handle responses as needed.
       * In the case where App Notice process returns true (accepted), you should handle the tracker information returned in the trackerPreferences map.
 Only enable/start tracking for trackers that are enabled, and disable/don’t start tracking for trackers that are disabled.